Lou-uo/self-made-skills/README.md

 # self-made-skills
-For learning purposes, I made a few skills that may not be very useful.
+For learning purposes, I made a few skills that may not be very useful.\
+(At present, it can plug and play on the **Claude**.)

 ### 1️⃣ self-portrait
 ---